dianait/veriff-demo/README.md

 ### A note on doing this in production

-The Veriff docs do not explicitly forbid calling `POST /v1/sessions` from a mobile app.
-It works for sandbox / personal exploration, but **in a real product it should not be done from the device.** The recommended architecture is:
+We do not recommend performing `POST /v1/sessions` directly from a mobile app.
+While this approach is acceptable for sandbox or personal exploration purposes, production integrations should create sessions through a backend service instead.

+The recommended architecture is:

-1. The iOS app calls **your own backend**, authenticated as the end-user.
+1. The iOS app calls your own backend, authenticated as the end user.

-2. Your backend calls Veriff's `POST /v1/sessions` with the private `X-AUTH-CLIENT` API key.
+2. Your backend calls Veriff’s `POST /v1/sessions` using the private `X-AUTH-CLIENT` API key.

 3. Your backend returns the resulting `verification.url` to the app.

 4. The app passes that URL to the Veriff SDK.

 Why:

-- The Veriff API key never ships in the mobile binary (binaries are inspectable).
+- The Veriff API key never ships inside the mobile binary, since mobile applications are inherently inspectable.

-- The session is bound to your authenticated user on your side.
+- The verification session remains associated with your authenticated user on your backend.

-- You can apply rate limiting, fraud signals, and analytics centrally.
+- You can apply rate limiting, fraud detection, telemetry, and analytics centrally.

-- You persist the user ↔ Veriff session mapping for webhooks.
+- You can persist the user ↔ Veriff session mapping for webhook handling and auditing.

 Because the only seam Presentation depends on is `VerificationProviderProtocol`, swapping `HTTPSessionRepository` for a `BackendSessionRepository` is a one-line change inside `DependencyContainer`.
 Nothing in Presentation or Domain changes — that is the practical payoff of the layered architecture.